hpyproject/hpyproject.org/pages/index.rst

   overcome some of its limitations, be more consistent, produce better quality extensions and to make it harder to introduce bugs.

+- **Evolvability**: As nicely summarized in [PEP-620](https://peps.python.org/pep-0620/) the standard Python/C API exposes a lot of internal implementation details which makes it hard to evolve the C API.
+HPy doesn't have this problem because all internal implementation details are hidden.

 .. _PyPy: https://pypy.org
 .. _GraalPython:  https://www.graalvm.org/python